| The early 1980s was a rediscovery, if

 mastery of the Hammond B-3 organ is no small

+feat.
 Two of the coolest cats ever, Gerry Mulligan

 and Chet Baker, illustrate how being cool